-Comments on the described work, with the reference number, should reach this office no later than the expiration date of this Public Notice to become part of the record and be considered in the decision.
+Comments on the described work, referencing permit file number POH-2005-222, should reach this office no later than the expiration date of this Public Notice to become part of the record and be considered in the decision.
 Please contact Mr. Francis M. Dayton at (671) 339-2108 if further information is desired concerning this notice.